-The Statement of Net Position presents information on all of the Board's assets less liabilities which results in net position.
+The Statement of Net Position presents information on all of the Board's assets and deferred outflows of resources less liabilities and deferred inflows of resources which results in net position.
 The statement is designed to display the financial position of the Board.
 Over time, increases and decreases in net position help determine whether the Board's financial position is improving or deteriorating.